Student loan forgiveness: What it is and who is eligible

 Key takeaways

-Here's what you need to know about student loan forgiveness:
+Here's what you need to know about student loan forgiveness.

-Federal student loan forgiveness programs
+Teacher student loan forgiveness

-2. Teacher Loan Forgiveness Program: If you're a highly qualified teacher who works in a low-income school or educational service agency, you may qualify for Teacher Loan Forgiveness.
+If you're a highly qualified teacher who works in a low-income school or educational service agency, you may qualify for Teacher Loan Forgiveness.
 Under this program, up to $17,500 of your Direct Subsidized and Unsubsidized Loans could be forgiven after teaching full-time for five consecutive academic years.

 Highly qualified teachers are defined as individuals who: